jmasselink/jmasselink.github.io/earthlogic.md

 *SERVICES OFFERED*:
-- geospatial data compiling, processing, and curation
+- geospatial data compilation, processing, and curation
 - geoprocessing using models and scripts
 - data modeling and management
 - cartography and geovisualization